JeremyGrosser/wacc/README.md

 identifier names.
 Chapter 5 tests include a variable named `void2` which was incorrectly parsed as a `void` token.
 After fixing the lexer, I re-ran all of the previous chapters' tests and everything looks fine now.

+The rest of the implementation went fairly smoothly once I got through reading the chapter, which took longer than usual as I kept losing focus.
+Variable resolution just doesn't excite me and feels like a bit of a chore.

+I refactored most of the `Unbounded_String` operations on `Identifier`s into a single `WACC.Strings` package just to avoid duplicating the `Make_Identifier` logic in both the `Semantic_Analysis` and `TACKY` packages.
+I expect the `Strings` package to grow more functionality over time.